 Where do you normally find recipes?
 I go to my recipe box first and then usually Pinterest.

 - Pinterest – make your search specific (not “chicken recipes” – instead search “30 minute chicken pasta recipes” or “slow cooker chicken soup recipes”).

 - Library – look at some cookbooks or magazines.
-Racheal Ray and the Better Homes & Gardens magazines (that have a specific food topic) are both really good places to start.
+This cookbook from Racheal Ray is one of my hands-down favorites!
+That and the Better Homes & Gardens magazines (that have a specific food topic) are both really good places to start.

 - Social media!
 Seriously – your friends will love to share recipes if you ask for a crockpot recipe or their favorite 15 minute dinner.
 Try it!